Heinkel HE 5: Operational history

 In 1927, the Soviet Union also ordered the aircraft, to replace the obsolete flying boats then in service.
 A prototype was tested on the Black Sea in March the following year, where it was discovered that the aircraft's performance was significantly lower than had been specified by Heinkel.
 Modifications were made to a second prototype, and this was flight tested in November.
 This led to an order in quantity soon thereafter, but they did not remain in service long, being phased out by 1930.

 In Germany, however, the type remained in service until 1933, with machines licence-built by Focke-Wulf equipping clandestine naval aviation units disguised as training schools for airlines.

-A S5 scored the only kill during WWII for the Swedish Air Force.
+An S5 scored the only kill during WWII for the Swedish Air Force.
 On 21 April 1940 a S5A piloted by Lt Curt Andersson and the Observer/gunner second lt H Olsen, shot down a Heinkel He 111P (B3+FN) of 5./KG 54 at Marstrandsfjorden.
 Andersson fired his fixed 7.7 mm gun and hit the right engine of the He 111.
 The He 111 crewed by Uffz Gunther Golz, Ogfr Erhard Fischer, Ogfr Herbert Schröder och Ogfr Hans Wolf, had to make forced landing.
 While circling the downed He 111, the rear seat gunner Olsen opened fire with his 7.7 mm machine gun towards the German crew.
 He was later reported for court martial for this action.
 However, before this took place, Olsen was killed in an accident in a S12 on 23 September 1941.

-All other downed aircraft by Sweden during WWII were due to Anti Aircraft Artillery.